Danielv123/factorioModMaker/readme.md

 #Development setup:
 git clone
 > npm install --dev

 > npm test

+When testing exporting of mods, do

+> sudo npm start

+instead as it won't work otherwise.

 Most changes should be in nodeServer.js and /static/ *Do not* increment the version number in package.json when submitting pull requests.